Fire and rescue services

 If you're travelling to or from Bhutan via India, read our travel advice for India.

-Contact your airline, tour provider or nearest embassy or consulate of Bhutan to confirm visa and entry requirements.
+Contact your airline, tour provider, or nearest embassy or consulate of Bhutan to confirm visa and entry requirements.

 More information:

-The Australian Government does not set these rules.
-Check your passport's expiry date before you travel.
-If you're not sure it'll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible.
+If your passport is lost or stolen, tell the Australian Government:

 The official currency is the Bhutanese Ngultrum (BTN).